Most of us know in our heads that not all calories are equal.

 The total amount of glucose in an adult blood volume is about 4 grams.
 This is important, as a quick hit of glucose creates the rapid and relevant release of the hormone insulin from the pancreas.

-Hyperglycaemia (more than 4g) is the dangerous potentially deadly situation that occurs when there is too much glucose in the blood so the body has a mechanism for dealing with any excess glucose.
-Insulin signals cells to pull the glucose out of the bloodstream.
+Hyperglycaemia (more than 4g) is the dangerous potentially deadly situation that occurs when there is too much glucose in the blood.
+So the body has a mechanism for dealing with any excess glucose.
+Insulin signals cells to pull the glucose out of the bloodstream and store it.

 Firstly, the liver and muscles can store some of the excess glucose as glycogen.
 The muscles and liver can store about 650g in an adult.

-Once they are full, more excess glucose is converted into triglycerides and stored in fat cells.
+Once they are full, more excess glucose is converted into triglycerides in the liver and stored in fat cells.

 Everyone has experienced that lightheaded, anxiety-inducing hypoglycaemic attack and quickly grabbed a chocolate bar or orange juice to ‘take the edge off’.